Python-simulation/Beampy/docs/contact.rst

 And the interface was developed at first by Marcel Soubkovsky.

-For any question about Beampy please contact us at:
+For any questions about Beampy please contact us at:

 Jonathan Peltier:
 jonathanp57@outlook.fr,